emilarista/fabric-builder/README.md

 # README

 Work in progress.
 Not fully documented thus far.
+Requirements are python 3.x with some standard modules and the ones listed in requirements.txt.

 ## Architecture